Packing measure and dimension of the limit sets of IFSs of generalized complex continued fractions: Introduction and the main results

-where $x := 1/b$, $B(x, r)$ is the open ball with the center $x$ and the radius $r$ with respect to the Euclidean distance in $\mathbb{C}$, $m_{\tau}$ is $h_{\tau}$-conformal measure of $S_{\tau}$ (see Theorem \ref{existenceofconformalmeasure}) and `$f(r) \gtrsim g(r)$' means that there exists a `small' constant $c > 0$ such that $f(r) \geq c g(r)$ for all $r > 0$.
+where $x := 1/b$, $B(x, r)$ is the open ball with the center $x$ and the radius $r$ with respect to the Euclidean distance in $\mathbb{C}$, $m_{\tau}$ is $h_{\tau}$-conformal measure of $S_{\tau}$ (see Theorem \ref{existenceofconformalmeasure}) and $f(r) \gtrsim g(r)$ means that there exists a `small' constant $c > 0$ such that $f(r) \geq c g(r)$ for all $r > 0$.
 Note that there is a useful inequality for the conformal measure $m_{\tau}$ :

-for each $I \subset I_{\tau}$, where we use the property on the $S_{\tau}$ (see Lemma \ref{basicestimate}).
+for each $I \subset I_{\tau}$, where we use the property on the $S_{\tau}$ (see, Lemma \ref{basicestimate} and the inequality (\ref{useful_inequality})).
 To prove the above inequality (\ref{image_of_goal}), we essentially consider the following two cases: \begin{enumerate} \item $r \ll |x|$ and \item $r \gg |x|$. \end{enumerate} In the first case, by the assumptions, we deduce that $|x|^{2} \leq r$ and $ r < |x|$.
-We next define $I_{\tau, 1} \subset I_{\tau}$ and show the following inclusions and inequality:
+We next define $I_{\tau, 1} \subset I_{\tau}$ and show the following inclusion and inequalities: